freiheit-com/kuberpult/README.md

 ## About

 **Kuberpult** helps you manage different versions of different microservices in different cluster.
-While [ArgoCD](https://argo-cd.readthedocs.io/en/stable) applies the *current* version of your services in clusters, Kuberpult also helps you with managing what is deployed *next*.
+While [Argo CD](https://argo-cd.readthedocs.io/en/stable) applies the *current* version of your services in clusters, Kuberpult also helps you with managing what is deployed *next*.

 ## Purpose